coletonodonnell/coleton.io/content/posts/algo.md

 }
 ```

 We can see the use of recursion when dealing with trees, using **branches** to access different elements.
 This principle is useful when dealing with trees.
-Unlike `insert`, `search`, etc. the method `delete` is a bit more complicated.
+Unlike `insert` and `search`, the method `deleteNode` is a bit more complicated.
 Here is what the method looks like:

 ```cpp
 TreeNode* deleteNode(TreeNode* root, int key)